 We have two good meals of late to show.
 The first is mussels with a salad of hard boiled eggs, and a peach pie.
 Look how yellow the yolks are!
-That comes from continual movement to fresh pasture, which is difficult to do in the winter.
-Frozen water is the biggest issue, but so far, so good, as the winter has been relatively mild.
+That comes from continual movement to fresh pasture, which is difficult to accomplish in the winter.
+Frozen water is the biggest issue in the hen house, but so far, so good, as the winter has been relatively mild.
 Mike is doing a great job with these hens.

 The second meal Susan prepared for Inauguration Day.
 This featured braised short ribs on polenta, with peas.
-It was deep and rich and excellent.
+It was deep, rich, and excellent.
 Short ribs require slow cooking, but they sure have flavor, like a beef stew.